Find us on...

 New Zealand: New efforts to curb skyrocketing house prices

 New Zealand has the world’s most frenetic property market, with prices in Auckland, New Zealand’s largest city, now outstripping London.
 In 2017, New Zealand house prices were the most unaffordable in the world and prices in Auckland have risen by 75% over the last four years alone.
-Home ownership is also low with only one quarter of New Zealanders owning a home.
+Home ownership is also low.
+The share of owner occupied dwellings has fallen from 74% of all private dwellings in 1991 to 63% in 2018.
 The last five years have also witnessed a rise in homelessness.

 At the same time, New Zealand has recently become known as a get-away for the foreign super-rich who see it as an escape from crowds and social unrest.
 Most of the foreign buyers come from China and Australia, followed by the US and UK.